-Organising and Communicating Marks The student work has the following characteristics: coherent and effective organisation of information to achieve a particular purpose discerning decision-making and accurate use of written features to achieve a particular purpose language for a community context referencing and report genre conventions 3-4 organisation of information to achieve a particular purpose decision-making and use of written features to achieve a particular purpose language for a community context referencing and report genre conventions.
-1-2 The student work does not satisfy any of the descriptors above.
+Organising and Communicating Marks The student response has the following characteristics: effective organisation of information to achieve a particular purpose discerning decision-making and accurate use of written features to achieve a particular purpose language for a community context referencing and report genre conventions 3-4 organisation of information decision-making and use of written features language for a community context referencing and report genre conventions.
+1-2 The student response does not match any of the descriptors above.
 0

-Internal assessment 2: Examination (25%)
+Internal assessment 2: Examination - extended response (25%)